sonia-ko/next-js/react-refresher/README.md

-# Getting Started with Create React App
+# React meetups - test project

 This project's demo can be viewed [here](https://react-meetups-demo.netlify.app/).